Universal Graph Compression: Stochastic Block Models: Main Results

-The orders in $\BB_\mathrm{ut}$ and $\BB_\mathrm{d}$ do not matter in terms of establishing universality.
-The current orders in~\eqref{eq:ButDefn} and~\eqref{eq:BdiagDefn} together with arithmetic coding enable a \emph{horizon free} implementation.
-That is, the encoder does not need to know the \emph{horizon} $n$ to start processing the data and can output partial coded bits \emph{on the fly} before receiving all the data.
-This leads to short encoding and decoding delay.
-For some real-world applications, for example, when the number of users increases in a large social network, this compressor has the advantage of not requiring to re-process existing data and re-compress the whole graph from scratch.
+To see this, we consider the time and space complexity of the encoder step by step.
+The steps of submatrix decomposition and binary to $m$-ary conversion require reading the whole adjacency matrix and computing $m$-ary value of each block.
+They require $O(n^2)$ time complexity and $O(\frac{n^2}{k^2})$ space complexity.
+Regarding the complexity of adaptive arithmetic coding with KT probability assignment, we consider the ideal case when we are given a computer with infinite floating point precision.
+In this case, the encoder runs for $O(\frac{n^2}{k^2})$ iterations, and in each iteration, it requires $O(2^{k^2})$ time complexity for computing the conditional probabilities.
+So the total time complexity is $O(\frac{2^{k^2}n^2}{k^2})$.
+The space complexity is bounded by the total number of output bits, which is $O(n^2)$.
+In practice, a computer cannot have infinite floating point precision, and this is a known difficulty in implementing an arithmetic encoder.
+In~\cite{witten1987}, the authors proposed a practical method of implementing arithmetic coding with finite floating point precision by outputting the known most significant bits of the code during the encoding process.
+We refer interested readers to their original paper for more details.
+Finally, the encoding of the remaining bits requires at most $O(nk)$ time complexity and $O(1)$ space complexity.
+Overall, the encoder requires $O(\frac{2^{k^2}n^2}{k^2})$ time complexity and $O(n^2)$ space complexity.
+The time and space complexity of the decoder can be analyzed similarly. \end{rem} \begin{rem} One can check that $C_k$ is well-defined.
+The submatrix decomposition and the binary to $m$-ary conversion are clearly one-to-one.
+It is also known that for any valid probability assignment, arithmetic coding produces a prefix code, which is also one-to-one. \end{rem} \begin{rem} The orders in $\BB_\mathrm{ut}$ and $\BB_\mathrm{d}$ do not matter in terms of establishing universality.
+The current orders in~\eqref{eq:ButDefn} and~\eqref{eq:BdiagDefn} together with arithmetic coding enable a \emph{horizon-free} implementation.
+That is, the encoder does not need to know the \emph{horizon} $n$ to start processing the data and can output partially coded bits \emph{on the fly} before receiving all the data.
+This leads to short encoding and decoding delays.
+For some real-world applications, for example, when the number of users increases in a large social network, this compressor has the advantage of not requiring to re-process existing data and re-compress the whole graph from scratch. \end{rem}

 \begin{rem}[{\bf Laplace probability assignment}] As an alternative to the KT sequential probability assignment, one can also use the Laplace sequential probability assignment.
 Given an $m$-ary sequence $x_1,x_2,\ldots,x_N$, \emph{Laplace sequential probability assignment} defines $N$ conditional probability distributions over $[m]$ as follows.
 For $j = 0,1,2,\ldots,N-1$, we assign conditional probability